Interim-class student feedback is one of UQ's course and teaching quality enhancement mechanisms.

 Microsoft Forms (supported by ITS)

-UQ staff have access to Microsoft Forms part of the Microsoft 365 suite.
-The Evaluations team recommends Microsoft Forms as the best supported tool for gathering student feedback with multiple question types, anonymous functionality, and greater control over who can complete the poll.
+UQ staff have access to Microsoft Forms, which is part of the Microsoft 365 suite.
+The Student Surveys and Evaluations Team recommends Microsoft Forms as the best supported tool for gathering student feedback with multiple question types, anonymous functionality, and greater control over who can complete the poll.
 If not already signed in, respondents will be prompted to log-in using their UQ credentials.

 Microsoft Forms allows you to create surveys and responses in the form of students' ratings and/or feedback that can be exported to Excel.